eadwinCode/django_react/README.md

 # django_react
-Integrating ReactJs seamlessly with django-compressor-parceljs without webpack into your django project
+Integrating ReactJs seamlessly using django-compressor-parceljs without webpack in your django project

 ## Quick Start
 For development: